 Passionate about serving kids who face challenges, Omokhosen “Osen” Imoukhuede has been volunteering with kids for over 20 years.
 She is a member of the Citylight Church, where she also serves as the director of the Kidzcity Department and manages the programming of the children’s church.
 As Director of Volunteer Development, she loves connecting people, churches and organizations with volunteer opportunities within By The Hand Club For Kids.
 She takes a special interest in enabling volunteers to use their skills and abilities to help our students have abundant life and make a difference in their communities.

 Osen has a Master’s in educational leadership from DePaul University and a Bachelor of Law degree from the University of Benin, Nigeria, and is called to the Nigerian Bar.
-She helps make The Solution possible.
+She fuels the Power of One.

 Managing Director of K-8 Program Operations